graphicdesignsf/faruque/README.md

 # faruque
-ai artist a professional graphic designer
+ai artist as well as a professional graphic designer